ZhiyuanChen/CHANfiG/README.md

 CHANfiG would like to make a change.

-You just type the alternations in command line, and leave everything else to CHANfiG.
+You just type the alternations in the command line, and leave everything else to CHANfiG.

 CHANfiG is highly inspired by [YACS](https://github.com/rbgirshick/yacs).
 Different from the paradigm of YACS(